Skip to content

 When working in the factory, you will be mentored by our highly experienced and skilled staff and learn how to assemble a wide range of our machinery using a variety of tools and techniques which will provide you with an excellent engineering skillset due to the variety of technical and practical challenges this involves.

-On successful completion of your apprenticeship, you may be offered a position working in our Fitting Shop, which after you gain experience will open up a variety of possible career options within the Company including the possibility of international travel on installation work, working with our Service Department on maintenance and repairs, or in various other areas of the Company including office-based roles depending on your aptitude and aspirations.
+Upon successful completion of your apprenticeship, you may be offered a position in our Fitting Department.
+As you gain experience, this role can lead to a wide range of career opportunities within the company including working with our Service Department on installations, and maintenance and repairs in the UK and internationally, or exploring other areas of the business aligned with your skills and interests.

 Minimum entry requirements: